heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-php-equipment-tracking.md

 ---
 layout: post
-title: Creating Equipment Tracking web app
+title: Creating a simple Equipment Tracking web app in PHP
 description: Creating of a simple CRUD-based web app for internal equipment tracking using PHP, AJAX and DataTables.
 keywords: crud application, php application, datatables, equipment tracking web app, crud ajax web application
 tags: [PHP, CRUD, AJAX, DataTables, jQuery, JavaScript]
 comments: true
 ---

+### Real world problem

 A couple of weeks ago I was asked to gather and compile a proper list of equipment that has been borrowed by other engineers/contractors who are working with my department.
 Unfortunately, the list that I had received is recorded in Excel file.
 Microsoft Excel to be exact.
 Well, whenever I need to check the status of the equipment, I have to wait those engineers to send me the updated list by email or through the shared drive.
 To me, this is quite tedious.

 I had an idea and I decided to create a web app for that.
-Instead of using Excel file, those engineers or any engineer can just go the web app and then update the equipment record or status.
-By doing this, anytime I need a latest list to audit, I can just simply export from the web app.
+Instead of using Excel file, those engineers or any engineer can just go to the web app and then update the equipment record or status.
+By doing this, anytime I need the latest list to audit, I can just simply export from the web app.
 So, I decided to spend some hours during my weekend to create the web app.

-### Realizing the idea...
+### Implementing the solution

 Finally, the idea was realized.
-The web app was ready, successfully been deployed!
-Here are some screenshots of the web app after I asked those engineers to update the equipment latest records.
+The web app was ready, successful deployed!
+Here are some screenshots of the complete web app after I asked those engineers to update the equipment latest records:

 {% include figure.html src="https://i.imgur.com/37sZLWO.png" caption="Application showing the latest list of equipment records" %}